BarclayII/AIMv6/lab4-physical-memory-allocation/tutorial4.markdown

 memcpy(EXCEPT_TLB, tlb_refill, EXCEPT_HANDLER_SIZE);
 ```

+### TLB initialization

+As TLB content is usually undetermined after being powered on, one should
+initialize TLB somewhere before using it.

+A typical TLB initializer fills up every TLB entry with distinct, "dummy"
+VPNs, and
+the V-bit cleared, so as to throw an exception to require the software
+to fill in meaningful context whenever those "dummy" VPNs are accessed.

+The TLB initializer could be used to "flush" the TLB between context
+switches (i.e. switching from user to kernel, or switching between
+processes) as well.

 ##### Programming task

 1. Design a kernel memory mapping to address all 2GB RAMs however you like.